-- 4 - 5 Seldovia & Seldovia Village - 6 - 7 The name Seldovia originates from "Seldevoy," a Russian word meaning "herring bay." - 8 Russians arrived in the late 1700s, establishing a trading post and a church.
-After the sale of - 9 Alaska to the United States in 1867, European-Americans, particularly Scandinavians, came - 10 to Seldovia for the rich fisheries and other natural resources.
-All these traditions infuse the - 11 culture of modern Seldovia. - 12 - 13 The City of Seldovia, incorporated in 1945, has a population of 230 12% are Alaska - 14 Native, including Dena'ina Athabascan, Alutiiq, and Sugpiaq.
-Between 1869 and 1882, a - 15 trading post was located in Seldovia.
+Seldovia & Seldovia Village

+The name Seldovia originates from "Seldovoy," a Russian word meaning "herring bay."
+Russians arrived in the late 1700s, establishing a trading post and a church.
+After the sale of Alaska to the United States in 1867, European-Americans, particularly Scandinavians, came to Seldovia for the rich fisheries and other natural resources.
+All these traditions infuse the culture of modern Seldovia.

+The City of Seldovia, incorporated in 1945, has a population of 230 - 12% are Alaska Native, including Dena'ina Athabascan, Alutiiq, and Sugpiaq.
+Between 1869 and 1882, a trading post was located in Seldovia.
 A post office was established in 1898.
-The area - 16 developed around commercial fishing and fish processing historic industries include fox - 17 farming, berry picking, logging, and mining. - 18 - 19 Seldovia Village encompasses a large area adjacent to the City of Seldovia, with Jakolof Bay - Road running through the village for approximately ten miles and connecting the twocommunities. - 21 0 - 23 Tourists, commercial fishermen, businesspeople, and scientific and cultural researchers - 24 frequent Seldovia throughout the year.
-The Seldovia Chamber of Commerce estimates - 25 Seldovia receives 6,000 visitors annually. - 26
+The area developed around commercial fishing and fish processing - historic industries include fox farming, berry picking, logging, and mining.

+Seldovia Village encompasses a large area adjacent to the City of Seldovia, with Jakolof Bay Road running through the village for approximately ten miles and connecting the two communities.

+Tourists, commercial fishermen, businesspeople, and scientific and cultural researchers frequent Seldovia throughout the year.
+The Seldovia Chamber of Commerce estimates Seldovia receives 6,000 visitors annually.

-27 Seldovia was once home to over 1,100 residents, but due to declining resources, the
+Seldovia was once home to over 1,100 residents, but due to declining resources, the population diminished.
+Seldovia Village has a population of 180 and the City of Seldovia maintains a population of 216 (State of Alaska DCCED Certified Population).
+According to the 2010 US Census, approximately 27% of Seldovia's population is American Indian or Alaska Native.

+Local employment opportunities are scarce, and many jobs are only available during peak tourist and fishing season (May-September).

+Nanwalek

-- 28 population diminished.
-Seldovia Village has a population of 180 and the City of Seldovia - 29 maintains a population of 216 (State of Alaska DCCED Certified Population).
-According to - 30 the 2010 US Census, approximately 27% of Seldovia's population is American Indian or - 31 Alaska Native. - 32 - 33 Local employment opportunities are scarce, and many jobs are only available during peak - 34 tourist season (May-September). - 35 - 36 Nanwalek - 37 - 38 This traditional Alutiiq village has a population of 291.
-Subsistence activities are a large part - 39 of the culture.
-The village was originally the site of a Russian Trading Post called - 40 Alexsandrovsk.
-In 1991, locals changed the community name of English Bay to Nanwalek, - 41 meaning "place by lagoon."
-A Russian Orthodox church (originally constructed in 1870 and - 42 rebuilt in 1930) is a designated national historic site.
-Many of the current residents are of - mixed Russian and Sugpiaq (Alutiiq) lineage.
-Villagers speak Sugtestun, a dialect similar to Yup'ik. - 45 1 Port Graham
+This traditional Alutiiq village has a population of 291.
+Subsistence activities are a large part of the culture.
+The village was originally the site of a Russian trading post called Alexsandrovsk.
+In 1991, locals changed the community name of English Bay to Nanwalek, meaning "place by lagoon."
+A Russian Orthodox church (originally constructed in 1870 and rebuilt in 1930) is a designated national historic site.
+Many of the current residents are of mixed Russian and Sugpiaq (Alutiiq) lineage.
+Villagers speak Sugtestun, a dialect similar to Yup'ik.

+Port Graham

-3 Port Graham is a traditional Alutiiq village with a population of 179, 82% of which are Alaska Native.
-In 1850, the Russian-American Company established a coal mine at Port 4 5 Graham, but it lasted only a few years.
-A cannery started in 1911 was sold to the village 6 corporation in 1983 - it continues to be Port Graham's main economic activity and also 7 employs Nanwalek residents.
+Port Graham is a traditional Alutiiq village with a population of 179, 82% of which are Alaska Native.
+In 1850, the Russian-American Company established a coal mine near Port Graham, but it lasted only a few years.
+A cannery started in 1911 was sold to the village corporation in 1983 - it continues to be Port Graham's main economic activity and also employs Nanwalek residents.
 A pink salmon hatchery began operations in 1991.
-Cook Inlet 8 Aquaculture Association has operated the hatchery since purchasing it in 2014.
-In 2015 9 CIAA completed a \$2.8 million renovation to the hatchery.
-Port Graham is connected by 10 trail to nearby Nanwalek.
-11
+Cook Inlet Aquaculture Association has operated the hatchery since purchasing it in 2014.
+In 2015 CIAA completed a \$2.8 million renovation to the hatchery.
+Port Graham is connected by trail to nearby Nanwalek.
+The Port Graham airport serves both these communities.

-13 Subsistence
+Subsistence

-15 Tribal peoples have for centuries gathered berries, herbs and medicinal plants; fished the rivers, streams, lakes and surrounding waters; and hunted this area's limited game resources 16 17 such as waterfowl, upland birds, and big game animals.
-Great distances must sometimes be 18 traveled by foot or by boat to harvest these vital subsistence resources.
-Duck hunting is now 19 mostly in the Jakolof and Seldovia Bay areas; seal hunting mainly at the head of Tutka Bay, Sadie Cove, Yukon Island, and Jakolof Bay; and moose hunting mainly in other areas of 20 21 Game Management Unit 15 but a few are still harvested in the Seldovia area.
-Many areas of 22 Kachemak Bay no longer support significant subsistence use due to diminished game
+Tribal peoples have for centuries gathered berries, herbs, and medicinal plants; fished the rivers, streams, lakes, and surrounding waters; and hunted this area's limited game resources such as waterfowl, upland birds, and big game animals.
+Great distances must sometimes be traveled by foot or by boat to harvest these vital subsistence resources.
+Duck hunting is now mostly in the Jakolof and Seldovia Bay areas; seal hunting mainly at the head of Tutka Bay, Sadie Cove, Yukon Island, and Jakolof Bay; and moose hunting mainly in other areas of Game Management Unit 15 but a few are still harvested in the Seldovia area.
+Many areas of Kachemak Bay no longer support significant subsistence use due to diminished game populations and increased settlement.